The Battle at Lake Changjin II: Box office

 By the end of 17 April 2022, the film had grossed CN¥4.214 billion (US$676 million) in the domestic Chinese market.
 It is the ninth-highest-grossing film of 2022.

 The movie had a ¥641 million ($100.7 million) debut day, for the second-biggest Chinese New Year opening day ever, approximately 35% below the record set by Detective Chinatown 3.
 The film earned a 3 day total of $241 million and a 5 day total of $351 million, beating the original film in both respects. in the first week of the Chinese New Year holidays, the movie ended up grossing $398 million, with ¥981 million ($154 million) from its opening weekend.
 On its first two days in theaters, its average ticket price was between $9.00 and $10.00, lower than the average ticket price for rival films Snipers and Dunk for Future, possibly because The Battle at Lake Changjin II was more widely shown in lower-tier cities with lower ticket prices.
 Grosses began to drop after the first weekend, from ¥288 million ($45 million) on Sunday to ¥189 million ($29.7 million) on its first Monday.

 Critical response

-The movie's prequel and companion piece, The Battle at Lake Changjin, has been described as propaganda.
-Sophia Yan of The Daily Telegraph wrote that it is an "anti-US propaganda film" that tapped into a "growing nationalist sentiment", while the BBC described the film as "Chinese propaganda".
-Stanley Rosen, a political science professor from the University of Southern California, stated that the release and popularity of the film's prequel is "definitely related to the ongoing tensions with the US, and has been promoted that way—sometimes indirectly, but still very clearly".

 The film has been rated with a 7.2 out of 10 and a 9.6 out of 10 on Chinese aggregator sites Douban and Maoyan respectively, compared to 7.4 and 9.5 for its predecessor.

 Scott Mendelson of Forbes called the film a "'just action' flick" and said it was patriotic but "not quite nationalistic or terribly jingoistic".

 Rebecca Davis of Foreign Policy described the film as propaganda that "extol the virtues of sacrificing oneself for the Chinese Communist Party."
 She further described the film as "plodding, heavy-handed, and preachy", and that although the film "portrays U.S. Gen. Douglas MacArthur as a nuclear-war-hungry boor and spends most of its two-and-a-half-hour run time slaughtering Americans", its subject "is the suffering of Chinese troops, not pure anti-Americanism."